bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 - code-signing
 - testing
 - deploy
-summary: 'Go through the procedure of adding a Flutter app on Bitrise from start to finish, from adding the app to deploying it.
+description: 'Go through the procedure of adding a Flutter app on Bitrise from start to finish, from adding the app to deploying it.
 Learn about managing dependencies, testing, and code signing. '
 menu: